Language services in SpanishEspañol

 Getting Spanish right.

-Small choices — dialect, script, register — change whether a Spanish document is accepted or an interpretation session lands correctly.
+Small choices — script, register and filing context — change whether a Spanish document is accepted or an interpretation session lands correctly.

 Dialect & variety